Community Nursing Services

 6/29/2016

 Today was an unusual clinic day.
-We had two clinics booked – in Espinosa in the am and St Teresa in the afternoon.
-Both clinics were in schools – and St Teresa was the school that Anabelle attended.
+We had two clinics booked – in Espinosa in the morning and St. Teresa in the afternoon.
+Both clinics were in schools – and St. Teresa was the school that Anabelle attended.
 It was a very busy day with large crowds and a lot of kids for fluoride.
-We saw 260 patients in the am plus 172 fluoride and in the afternoon 420 in the pm with another 127 fluoride.
-We are asking the Mayor’s staff to organize one clinic site per day and bus people to us- which is much easier than taking down and putting up the clinic due to the lost time seeing patients.
+We saw 260 patients in the morning, plus 172 fluoride and in the afternoon 420 in the afternoon with another 127 fluoride.
+We are asking the mayor’s staff to organize one clinic site per day and bus people to us- which is much easier than taking down and putting up the clinic due to the lost time seeing patients.
 We have two clinics again tomorrow – but after that it will be one location per day.

 All the stations were swamped with high numbers today and we definitely need more supplies which Anabelle’s family are sourcing for us.